mailgagannow/go-assignment/README.md

 ## Testing

-To run the tests for My Go API, navigate to the project directory and run the following command:
+To run the tests for My TAX CALCULATOR API, navigate to the project directory and run the following command:

 ```
 go test ./...